 In the 2019 free agency period, the Raiders bolstered their offensive line, adding Super Bowl Champion, 6-foot-8, 380-pound offensive tackle Trent Brown into the mix of an already talented group of lineman up front.
 The addition of Brown gives the Raiders starting front five that averages a height of 6-foot-5 and weight of 336 pounds.
-Brown has started in 53 of his 56 total appearances in his career and has started in all three postseason contests.
-Through Week 11, Brown has helped hold four different opponents to zero sacks this season, making the Raiders one of only two clubs in the NFL to have four such games.
-According to Pro Football Focus, Brown has surrendered just one sack in 255 pass blocking plays in 2019.
+Brown has started in 52 of his 55 total appearances in his career and has started in all three postseason contests.
+Through Week 9, Brown has helped hold four different opponents to zero sacks this season, making the Raiders the only club in the NFL to have four such games.
+According to Pro Football Focus, Brown has surrendered just one sack in 220 pass blocking plays in 2019.